puffyCid/artemis-book/src/collections/uploads.md

 If you do not want to expose the remote API key, you can output the data to a local directory, network share, or external drive.
 Then upload the data using an alternative tool.

-A future release of `artemis` will likely include encryption to protect the remote API key.

 # GCP